stampymany-ai/Linode-Seach-Engine/README.md

 A project made to help user make a search engine on linode
 # The Guide
 Step 1: Set Up and Secure Your Linode VM
-First, you need to create your Linode VM and secure it.
-This guide assumes you have a Linode account and have created a new Ubuntu 24.04 LTS VM.
+This guide requies you to have a Linode account and to have a created Ubuntu 24.04 LTS VM.
+# Step #1.
 Connect to Your VM via SSH

-Replace <your-public-ip> with the public IP address of your Linode VM.

-Bash

 ssh root@<your-public-ip>
-Create a New User with sudo Privileges
+Replace <your-public-ip> with the public IP address of your Linode VM. it is recamended you create a New User profile with sudo Privileges

-Working as a non-root user is a security best practice.

-Bash

-adduser <your-username>
+here's how to add a user if you want to add a user adduser <your-username>
 usermod -aG sudo <your-username>
-Once you've done this, log out and back in as your new user.
+Once you've done this, log out of root and back in as your new user.

-Update Your System

-Bash

-sudo apt update
-sudo apt upgrade -y
+heres how to update Your ubuntu system sudo apt update && sudo apt upgrade -y

-Configure UFW Firewall
+Configure UFW Firewall *optinal

-This allows only necessary traffic (SSH, HTTP, and HTTPS).
+This allows only necessary traffic (SSH, HTTP, and HTTPS). sudo ufw allow ssh sudo ufw allow http sudo ufw allow https sudo ufw enable

-Bash

-sudo ufw allow ssh
-sudo ufw allow http
-sudo ufw allow https
-sudo ufw enable
-Step 2: Install Elasticsearch and Java
+Install Elasticsearch and Java
 Elasticsearch is a powerful search and analytics engine that requires Java.

-Install the OpenJDK

-Bash

 sudo apt install openjdk-17-jre -y
 Add Elasticsearch GPG Key